Skip to main content

 Conservation And Sustainability

-The park plays a critical role in maintaining forest cover in one of Rondônia's most heavily deforested regions.
-It forms part of a binational conservation corridor with Bolivian protected areas across the Mamoré River, supporting wildlife populations that depend on large, connected habitat blocks.
+The park plays a critical role in maintaining forest cover in one of Rondônia's most heavily deforested regions, forming part of a binational conservation corridor with Bolivian protected areas across the Mamoré River system.
 Illegal logging, unauthorized land clearing, and artisanal gold mining in adjacent areas remain ongoing threats.
-The park is managed by Rondônia's state environmental secretariat in coordination with federal agencies.
-Conservation NGOs have been active in the region, supporting indigenous territorial monitoring and developing community-based ecotourism as an economic alternative for riverside populations.
+A 14-kilometer road cut through the northern section in 2014 has raised concerns about fragmentation of the Guaporé-Mamoré ecological corridor.
+[1] The park is managed by Rondônia's SEDAM in coordination with federal agencies.
+Conservation NGOs have been active in the region, supporting indigenous territorial monitoring and developing community-based ecotourism.

 Visitor Ratings